utlib/discover-archives/docs/alma_primo_and_atom.md

 A reminder that these 856 URLs are searchable via the Onesearch search bar.
 For example, [click here](https://librarysearch.library.utoronto.ca/discovery/search?query=any,contains,discoverarchives.library.utoronto.ca&tab=Everything&search_scope=UTL_AND_CI&vid=01UTORONTO_INST:UTORONTO&offset=0) to search for any MARC record that contains the text "discoverarchives.library.utoronto.ca" in Onesearch.

-## Relevant Documentation about Alma, Primo, AtoM, and other standards (DC, EAD, MARC)
+## Relevant Documentation

+This list is not exhaustive but includes some of the resources we have pulled together when investigating Alma, Primo, AtoM, and relevant standards (DC, EAD, MARC)

 From Ex Libris Community
 --------